scrapy/scrapy/docs/topics/spider-middleware.rst

         :param spider: the spider whose result is being processed
         :type spider: :class:`~scrapy.Spider` object

+    .. method:: process_spider_output_async(response, result, spider)

+        .. versionadded:: VERSION

+        If exists, this methid will be called instead of :meth:`process_spider_output` when ``result`` is an async iterable.
+        If this method exists, it must be a coroutine while :meth:`process_spider_output` must not be a coroutine.

     .. method:: process_spider_exception(response, exception, spider)

         This method is called when a spider or :meth:`process_spider_output`